 The amount of demand possible to cost-effectively shift to off-peak times is subject to debate.
 Extensive technical work suggests that a very large potential exists.
-A study by Lawrence Berkeley National Laboratory, E3, and Nextant finds that 10-20 gigawatt hours per day-an amount almost equal to the increment added by peak demand-is available at around \$100 per kilowatt hour (Alston et al. 2017).
-At the capacity level required to buttress the more intensive clean energy standard, the cost is less than \$50 per kilowatt hour.
-The nonprofit Gridworks find reasons for optimism, pointing to potential for "more aggressive [time-of-use pricing], predictable dynamic prices, and other means combined with enabling technology" (Gerke et al. 2018, p.
+A study by Lawrence Berkeley National Laboratory, E3, and Nextant finds that 10-20 gigawatt hours per day can be shifted to non-peak times (Alston et al. 2017).
+The nonprofit Gridworks is optimistic that smart policy can enable the shifting of electricity demand to times when there is excess power generation capacity at meaningful levels, pointing to potential for "more aggressive [time-of-use pricing], predictable dynamic prices, and other means combined with enabling technology" (Gerke et al. 2018, p.
 13).